superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 The drone will be bought and intended to fly out of the box.
 The drone needs to be able to be modified and extra parts added.
 A modular design is the most practical.
 The drone needs to have its own drone controller that comes with it.
 This will allow our team to spend more of our time on other parts of the project.

-### **Jetson Nano**
+### **Computing subsystem**
 #### **connections**
-Bi-directional wireless connection line between Jetson Nano and the drone controller.
+Bi-directional wireless connection line between computing subsystem and the drone controller.
 USB connection to extenal microphone. analog signal to doppler sensor.
 USB connection to speaker.

 #### **specifications**
-The Jetson Nano shall communicate via LoRaWAN to the drone controller.
+The Computing subsystem shall communicate via LoRaWAN to the drone controller and send signal data, voice data, and state data.
-The Jetson Nano shall use signal processing to determine heart rate and respritory rate.
+The Computing subsystem shall use signal processing to determine heart rate and respritory rate.
-The Jetson Nano shall be able to get accurate readings from 1 meter away.
+The Computing subsystem shall be able to get accurate readings from 1 meter away.
-The Jetson Nano shall be able to use the microphone and speaker to communicate with the individual.
+The Computing subsystem shall be able to use the microphone and speaker to communicate with the individual.
-The Jetson Nano shall not store recordings except for use in transmitting to drone controller.
+The Computing subsystem shall not store recordings except for use in transmitting to drone controller.
-The Jetson Nana shall limit recorded voice between 80 Hz and 255 Hz.
+The Computing subsystem shall limit recorded voice between 80 Hz and 255 Hz.

 #### **Description**

-The Jetson Nano is the center of the sensor processing and communication.
-The Nano will connect to the drone and will interface the microphone, speaker, doppler, and drone controller.
+The Computing subsystem is the center of the sensor processing and communication.
+The system will connect to the drone and will interface the microphone, speaker, doppler, and drone controller.
 It will employ signal processing algorithms to extract useful information about the heart rate and respritory rate.
-The Jetson Nano will connect wirelessly to the drone controller module and ensure that no audio information is recorded.
+The computing subsystem will connect wirelessly to the drone controller module and ensure that no audio information is recorded.

 Based on the high-level design, provide a comprehensive description of the functions each subsection will perform.